Discover the Future of Fashion: Sustainability Fashion 101

 However, the industrial revolution in the 18th and 19th centuries changed the dynamics.
 Mass production became the norm, and the notion of ‘disposable’ fashion started to take root.
 It wasn’t until the late 20th century, with growing awareness of environmental issues and social justice, that the idea of sustainable fashion resurfaced.

-READ ALSO: Explore The Leading Sustainable Clothing Brands For Kids
+READ ALSO: 10 Best Sustainable Clothing Brands For Women

 Influential Figures and Brands in Sustainable Fashion